-The government rules are that you should work from home unless you cannot reasonably work from home.
+The government states that you should work from home if you can.
 We are therefore following government guidance and encouraging employees to work from home.
 The offices will still be open and accessible if required.

 Accessing the Office

 If it is essential that you need to access the office:

 - Inform the company (using the UK Teams chat) of when you will be visiting, which office, and how long you expect to be there – we are limiting access per office at any time.

 - Take your access key, building fob and SALTO KS fob with you and ensure you know the barrier code, as Jennings are running on a reduced staff.

 - Follow NewOrbit’s Health & Safety advice around COVID specific measures put in place, lone working and locking up the office safely.

-- Follow the NHS hygiene advice, making sure you wash your hands before and after entering the office.
+- Follow the NHS hygiene advice, making sure you wash your hands (or use hand sanitiser) before and after entering the office.

 - Follow social distancing guidance, ensuring you stay at least 2 metres away from others that may be in the building.